BTRSupply/btr-swap/README.md

 *   **Aggregator Support:** Integrates with popular DEX aggregators and cross-chain protocols.
 *   **Best Route Selection:** Automatically finds the best quote across supported aggregators (optional).
 *   **Extensible:** Designed to easily add support for new aggregators.
+*   **Multi-Platform:** Works in Node.js, Bun, Deno back-ends and directly in browsers.
+*   **Zero Dependencies:** Front-end compatible with no external runtime dependencies.
 *   **CLI Tool:** Includes a command-line interface for quick quotes and testing.
+*   **Type Safety:** Full TypeScript support with comprehensive type definitions.

 ## Installation